swcarpentry/board/subcommittees/mentoring/README.md

 ### Mentoring Committee Meetings

 The mentoring committee itself meets regularly to evaluate current activities, and propose new activities.
-Minutes of past meetings are available [here](minutes).
+Minutes of past meetings are available [here][minutes].
 All community members are welcome to attend mentoring committee meetings.
 Similarly, we welcome anyone who is interested in joining up and helping out!